Tips and Tricks for Designing your Digital Creative Studio

 If you plan to use Astropad wirelessly, your Mac and iPad need to be connected to the same WiFi network.
 The more reliable your network signal is, the faster Astropad’s performance will be.
 For the best experience, you should use the latest 802.11ac router with a 5Ghz band.

 If you’re in the market for a new router, we recommend the ASUS AC1750 WiFi Router.
-It’s super fast, has great range, and it won’t hurt your wallet.
+It’s super fast, has great range, and won’t hurt your wallet.